lightkurve/lightkurve/docs/source/about/install.rst

     $ git clone https://github.com/KeplerGO/lightkurve.git
     $ cd lightkurve
-    $ python -m pip install -e .
+    $ python -m pip install .

-This is recommended for anyone who wants to edit the source code.
+If you want to have a so-called editable install which enables the installed version to immediately reflect changes made in the source tree, you can use:

+    $ python shim-setup.py develop

 Please see our guide on :ref:`contributing to lightkurve<contributing>` for additional instructions.